IT University of Copenhagen: Administration and оrganization

+After a restructuring in early 2025, the university has eight sections, which replace the prior three departments.

 Degree programs

 The university originally only accepted students with a Bachelor's degree to its offered Master programs, but started its first Bachelor of Science program in Software Development in August 2007.
-As of 2018, the IT University offers four Bachelor programs (two of which are internationally oriented and taught in English), five Master study programs (two of which are internationally oriented and are taught in English), professional Master's study programs, a Diploma program, and approximately 100 courses each semester.
+As of 2025, the IT University offers four Bachelor programs (two of which are internationally oriented and taught in English), six Master study programs (four of which are internationally oriented and are taught in English), professional Master's study programs, and approximately 100 courses each semester.

 Research

 The IT University takes a multidisciplinary approach to the study of information technology, drawing from a variety of academic perspectives.
 These include the natural sciences (traditional computer science), software engineering, data science, information economics, information systems, computational social science, science and technology studies (STS), CSCW, computer games studies, and the cultural and aesthetic aspects of IT.

 The stated objective of the university's research is to strengthen Denmark's ability to create value with IT.
 The research aims to provide new insight that could be the foundation for new types of interaction, new breakthroughs in digital culture, better resource optimization, technological innovation and much more.
 An important part of the research conducted at the university is the PhD program that enrolls PhD students from all over the world.

 The university's research practice is organized through a handful of research centres: